 Finally, after this moment of reflection, we visited the historic centre of Evora.
 We went through the street Rua Serpa Pinto towards the main square, the Praça do Giraldo.

 Some minutes after we got to the square we had to find shelter in a café because it was too hot – the temperature was around 35º C. We had to cool down!

 Before we left the square, we went to the tourism office to buy a map of the historic centre (0.50€) – this map was very useful throughout our journey.

 After some minutes thinking about the best itinerary and the other things to do in Evora, we went to Água de Prata aqueduct.
 This aqueduct is one of the few still working today and this way contributing to the supply of the city.

 I have seen some other aqueducts in Portugal, but it was the first time I saw houses built under an aqueduct – it was a way to take advantage of the spare space.

-We went back, but through other streets, towards the Temple of Diana, a temple that the Romans left behind.
+We went back, but through other streets, towards the Roman Temple of Évora, a temple the Romans left behind.